 The opening for the Mid-Southern Watercolorists exhibition was last Friday, and I was lucky enough to be able to attend with my family.
 I was honored to be included in such a wonderful show.
 We had a great time.
 Now, on to the next painting!
 I have started the painting of the bridge, but I draw it three times before I start.
 It takes longer but it is a process that works for me.
 So I call this the planning stage and it takes some time to complete.
 I am contemplating both an overcast day or a late afternoon light.
 I am torn, but am leaning toward the late afternoon light.
 We'll see.
-I probably won't get to start actually painting this week because as many of you know my youngest is graduating.
-So it is a fun filled but busy week.
-I will also put together my home page this month.
 I admit it, I enjoy painting more than dealing with the computer.

 I finished the tractors!!!!
 Like a monkey on my back is how I view this painting.
 I started my painting of the bridge at the WJC Presidential Library yesterday.
 It is large, for me, so it will take some time to complete.
-Hopefully not as long as the abstract of Crystal Bridges, which took months to complete.
-I still have the girls at the Bentonville Ice Rink to complete, but in spring, it just fails to excite me.
+Hopefully not as long as the abstract of the museum, which took months to complete.
+I still have the girls at the ice rink to complete, but in spring, it just fails to excite me.
 I'm tired of winter.
 It will work for me again in the heat of summer when I long for cool crisp days again.
 I believe I am going to do a couple of small paintings as well, some relief items in case I get bogged down with the bridge.
-A couple more of the Crystal Bridges site, which I always find inspiring.
+A couple more of the construction site, which I always find inspiring.
 It is mother's day and a beautiful sunny day.
 I might get out and take photos today.
 The peonies are blooming and grandmother's peach iris is lovely this year.

 "Live so that when your children think of fairness, caring and integrity, they think of you." - H. Jackson Brown, Jr.